 quite novel, but it was suggested over thirty years ago by the

 United States Tax Court in Aiprosa Watch, and proposals endorsing

 recoupment have persisted, despite vigorous criticism.
 We believe that upon closer examination, a compelling case can be made for preferring

 Date of Authorship for this Version

 Romano, Roberta and Campisano, Mark, "Recouping Losses: The Case for Full Loss Offsets" (1981).
 Faculty Scholarship Series.
-Paper 1943.
+1943.